ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 # Overview {#overview}

-The protocol is executed by a large set of clients and a small set of servers.
+The protocol is executed by a large set of Clients and a small set of servers.
-Servers are referred to as *aggregators*.
-Each client's input to the protocol is a set of measurements (e.g., counts of some user behavior).
-Given the input set of measurements `x_1, ..., x_n` held by `n` users, the goal of a protocol for privacy preserving measurement is to compute `y = F(p, x_1, ..., x_n)` for some function `F` while revealing nothing else about the measurements.
+Servers are referred to as "Aggregators".
+Each Client's input to the protocol is its measurement (or set of measurements, e.g., counts of some user behavior).
+Given the input set of measurements `x_1, ..., x_n` held by `n` users, the goal of DAP is to compute `y = F(p, x_1, ..., x_n)` for some function `F` while revealing nothing else about the measurements.
+We call `F` the "aggregation function".

 This protocol is extensible and allows for the addition of new cryptographic schemes that implement the VDAF interface specified in
 {{!VDAF=I-D.draft-irtf-cfrg-vdaf-03}}.
 Candidates include:

-* Prio3, which allows for aggregate statistics such as sum, mean, histograms, etc. This class of VDAFs is based on Prio {{CGB17}} and includes improvements described in {{BBCGGI19}}.
+* Prio3 ({{Section 7 of !VDAF}}), which allows for aggregate statistics such as sum, mean, histograms, etc.

-* Poplar1, which allows for finding the most popular strings among a collection of clients (e.g., the URL of their home page) as well as counting the number of clients that hold a given string.
+* Poplar1 ({{Section 8 of !VDAF}}), which allows for finding the most popular strings uploaded by a set of Clients (e.g., the URL of their home page) as well as counting the number of Clients that hold a given string.
 This VDAF is the basis of the Poplar protocol of {{BBCGGI21}}, which is designed to solve the heavy hitters problem in a privacy preserving manner.

-This protocol is designed to work with schemes that use secret sharing.
-Rather than sending its input in the clear, each client shards its measurements into a sequence of *input shares* and sends an input share to each of the aggregators.
+VDAFs rely on secret sharing to protect the privacy of the measurements.
+Rather than sending its input in the clear, each client shards its measurements into a sequence of "input shares" and sends an input share to each of the Aggregators.
 This provides two important properties:

-* It is impossible to deduce the measurement without knowing *all* of the shares.
+* Given only a subset of the input shares, it is impossible to deduce the plaintext measurement from which they were generated.

-* It allows the aggregators to compute the final output by first aggregating up their measurements shares locally, then combining the results to obtain the final output.
+* It allows the Aggregators to compute the aggregation function by first aggregating up their input shares locally into "aggregate shares", then combining the aggregate shares into the aggregate result.

 ## System Architecture {#system-architecture}

-The overall system architecture is shown in {{pa-topology}}.
+The overall system architecture is shown in {{dap-topology}}.

 ~~~~
                     +------------+